rira100000000/ruby-gemini/README.md

 - Thread and message management for chat applications
 - Runs management for executing AI tasks
 - Convenient Response object for easy access to generated content
+- Structured output with JSON schema and enum constraints

 ## Installation